nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-**:warning: Warning:**
+**:warning: Destructive Command!**<br>

-This command is irreversible, and all data will be forever lost!
+This command is irreversible, and all data will be lost.
 Please use this command with caution.

 </div>